fuxi-de/fuxi-de/README.md

 > _probably by Robert C. Martin_

 #### How I interpret my role

 - fostering an environment in which __everyone__ can feel safe, supported, and heard
   - I will have your back, always!
-- making sure everyone is on the same page about the current tasks
+- making sure we have common understanding, not only of current tasks, but also of our overall domain context
-- my job is not to make sure you do your job, but to ensure you are enabled to do it
+- my goal is never to control if you do your job, but to ensure you are enabled to do it

 ___